peteroupc/html3dutil/doc/H3DU.CurveTube.md

 ### Methods

-* [evaluate](#H3DU.CurveTube_H3DU.CurveTube_evaluate)<br>Generates a point on the extruded tube from the given u and v coordinates.
+* [evaluate](#H3DU.CurveTube_H3DU.CurveTube_evaluate)<br>Generates a point on the extruded tube from the given u and V coordinates.

  <a name='H3DU.CurveTube_H3DU.CurveTube_evaluate'></a>
 ### H3DU.CurveTube#evaluate(u, v)

-Generates a point on the extruded tube from the given u and v coordinates.
+Generates a point on the extruded tube from the given u and V coordinates.

 #### Parameters